poetmountain/PMTween/README.md

 [sequence startTween];
 ```

-See the included [demo project](https://github.com/poetmountain/PMTween/tree/master/Examples) for additional examples of PMTween usage, as well as perusing the [documentation](https://poetmountain.github.io/PMTween/).
+For more information, see the included [examples](https://github.com/poetmountain/PMTween/tree/master/Examples) of PMTween usage, and peruse the [documentation](https://poetmountain.github.io/PMTween/).

 ### Class reference